kinit-sk/LUPIN/README.md

-# Weather nowcasting with Lagrangian Convolutional Neural Network
+# Lagrangian Double U-Net for Physics-Informed Nowcasting

 Repo is still work in progress.
 This repo contains set of scripts and notebooks for training and evaluating L-CNN, RainNet and LUPIN models for weather nowcasting.
 The general structure and a large part of the code (mainly L-CNN and RainNet) was based on source code for article
 "Advection-free Convolutional Neural Network for Convective Rainfall Nowcasting" by Ritvanen et al. (2023) from https://github.com/fmidev/lagrangian-convolutional-neural-network/tree/main.
 We expand on it by adding the LUPIN model and the corresponding datasets, training scripts, etc.